PeppaPiggeee/Melodist/README.md

 # Melodist
-The official implementation of the paper: Text-to-Song: Towards Controllable Music Generation Incorporating Vocal and Accompaniment
+The official implementation of the paper "Text-to-Song: Towards Controllable Music Generation Incorporating Vocal and Accompaniment".
+The code is coming soon.